+The Harlem River, separating Manhattan from the Bronx and connecting the Hudson and East rivers, lies immediately northeast of Hamilton Grange and serves as the primary drainage for the project area.
 The river is a navigable tidal channel, roughly 8 miles long, and has long served as a shipping shortcut between Long Island Sound and river ports north of New York City.
 Several railroad and many street bridges span the river.

-Viele's 1874 map of the original topography of Manhattan depicts the Harlem River as substantially broader than its current configuration and channeled by a network of smaller streams and drainages along its western shoreline.
+Viele's 1874 map of the original topography of Manhattan depicts the Harlem River as substantially broader than its current configuration with a network of smaller streams and drainages along its western shoreline (Figure 3-2).
 The increasing urbanization of the northern portion of the island during the later nineteenth century and the need to "improve" the channel as part of larger shipping routes resulted in massive infilling that has narrowed and straightened the river.